 Preventing Suicide in the Newcomer Community

-Although relocating to a new country or city can be exciting for some, it can also be a stressful and lonely experience for people.
-As immigration to Canada is increasing, it is becoming even more important to ensure that newcomers are accessing the services they need and know where to turn when they need help.
+Although relocating to a new country can also be a stressful and lonely experience for people.
 Below are resources that you as a newcomer can use to navigate your move here to Canada.
-If you know someone who is new to Nova Scotia or Canada in general, feel free to share these resources with them.
+If you know someone who is new to Nova Scotia or Canada be sure to check in with them and feel free to share these resources with them if they ask.

 Refugee children and adolescents who experience suicidal ideation may not receive the help they need as many refugee families do not seek traditional mental health services and lack access to other sources of support.
 Being informed about risk and protective factors for suicide among refugees can help identify those in need of services at an earlier stage.
 Visit this resource for more information.